Moving into your new place in the United Kingdom? Get your home connected with our guide to setting up your TV, home phone, and internet in the UK.

 Expats arriving in the UK will be pleased to know that local television is of good quality and easily accessible across the country.
 Since 2012, all UK terrestrial channels have been digital.
 Many of the most popular and most-watched channels are available on Freeview; the UK’s main TV platform that comes included as standard on all UK televisions.
 Freeview offers more than 70 channels, including BBC One, ITV, Channel 4, and many more.
 And while it is technically free, you will still need to purchase a TV license to watch it.
 For more information, read our guide to TV and radio in the UK.

 The quality of Freeview has limited uptake of cable and satellite TV in the UK, with only around 50% of households having additional TV subscriptions.
-However, should you want to watch live sport (including the English Premier League), the latest movie releases, or a wide range of entertainment channels (such as MTV and Comedy Central) in the UK, you’ll need a cable or satellite subscription.
+However, should you want to watch live sports (including the English Premier League), the latest movie releases, or a wide range of entertainment channels (such as MTV and Comedy Central) in the UK, you’ll need a cable or satellite subscription.

 The biggest subscription TV providers are: